Are mothballs toxic?

 3. Mothballs contain naphthalene.
 Naphthalene, an aromatic hydrocarbon found in coal tar or petroleum, has been a mothball-banned ingredient in the European Union since 2008, but is still commonly found (in mothballs) in homes here in the United States.
 Though toxic, it is used today in the manufacture of plastics, resins, fuels and dyes—specifically PVC, insecticides (insect killing chemicals), dyes, toilet deodorant blocks and phthalic anhydride.
 Because it is produced when things burn, it is also found in cigarette smoke, car exhaust and smoke from forest fires.

 4. Mothballs contain toxins.
-Mothballs contain paradichlorobenzene, which is also called PDB or 1,4-dichlorobenzene.
+Mothballs contain PDB, which is also called 1,4-dichlorobenzene.
 PDB is a toxic chlorinated aromatic hydrocarbon that is used as a fumigant insecticide and repellent.
 Today, it is commonly used as the only ingredient in mothballs.
 It is also found in deodorant blocks made for trash cans and toilets.

 5. Mothballs release heavier-than-air vapors.
 These fumes, because of their vapor density, don’t readily dissipate into the atmosphere.
 Rather, they accumulate along floors or aggregate at the bottom of enclosures, thus posing a higher danger to small children and pets.